boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > **H0N3**: Why couldn't you do that with a person?
 >
-> **anarcat**: Too big; either too warm or made of too much metal — sometimes both; too impatient to wait two months, and the breathy ones can't cary that much air; most of the breathy ones also can't get *that* cold, even in medical statis; too easy to see, because all these satellites and habs are also covered in cameras.
+> **anarcat**: Too big; either too warm or made of too much metal — sometimes both; too impatient to wait two months, and the breathy ones can't carry that much air; most of the breathy ones also can't get *that* cold, even in medical stasis; too easy to see, because all these satellites and habs are also covered in cameras.
 >
 > **H0N3**: Why is falling slowly important?
 > Why not fall quickly?